 Pressure Groups in India: Everything you need to Know

-A pressure group is common interest group that tries to secure their interests by influencing the formulation and administration of public policy.
+It is a common interest group that tries to secure their interests by influencing the formulation and administration of public policy.
 They are referred to as Civil Society Organizations (CSOs).
 They are a non-partisan organization that attempts to influence some phases of public life.

-The role of pressure group is indirect, ordinarily invisible and intermittent, yet, a very important part of the administrative system.
-The emergence of trusts and monopolies and the struggle over tariffs led to the formation of pressure groups.
-Pressure Group is a living public behind the parties.
-Pressure group’s role is as vital as that of a political party existing in any country
+The role of the pressure group is indirect, ordinarily invisible and intermittent, yet, a very important part of the administrative system.
+The emergence of trusts and monopolies and the struggle over tariffs led to the formation of these.
+It is a living public behind the parties.
+These groups’ roles are as vital as that of a political party existing in any country.

 Pressure Group in India

 India was a developing country having a scarcity of resources and acute poverty, resulting in the significant role of the pressure group.
 The aim of this pressure group was to secure economic and political concessions for themselves.
-Providing crucial component of the structural equilibrium i.e. maintenance function.
+Providing crucial components of the structural equilibrium i.e. maintenance function.

 Role of Pressure Groups in India